-How our Paddington dentists can help your painful tooth
+How our experienced dentists can help your painful tooth

 Even if your at-home oral hygiene routine is as thorough as it can be, it’s still possible that you may experience a dental emergency due to an accident or sporting mishap.

 If you are suffering from an urgent or painful problem such as a toothache, chipped or broken tooth, a knocked out tooth, lost filling, or any other dental problem, contact us as soon as possible on 07 3369 2340.
 We will do our utmost to arrange a priority emergency dental appointment for you.